-Off-Site Large-Scale Clean Energy
+Off-Site Large-Scale Renewable Energy

 Our Goal: Vanderbilt will power its campus entirely through renewable energy and commits to carbon neutrality by 2050.

 Vanderbilt is the first customer to partner with a local power company on this type of agreement in the seven-state TVA region.
 The 20-year agreement will support Vanderbilt’s goal to power its campus entirely through renewable energy and become carbon neutral by the year 2050.
 This collaboration also allows the region to take a bold step forward in expanding availability and access to renewable energy at a critical time in global efforts to address the threat of climate change.